tomoyuki28jp/web4r/README.markdown

 About
 ======
 The goal of web4r is enabling users to develop web applications with the shortest codes.
+(The shortness is about the number of tokens.)

 #### The "Hello World" Application: